auth0/Lock.swift/README.md

 }
 ```

-You may also remove the following entry from your app's `Info.plist`:
+You may also safely remove the following entry from your app's `Info.plist`:

 ```xml
 <key>LSApplicationQueriesSchemes</key>